-5. Compliance Requirement - All School Nutrition programs must have a written cash management plan/policy that is consistent with G.S.
-115C-422 and must demonstrate evidence of following the plan.
+5. Compliance Requirement - All School Nutrition programs must have a written cash management plan/policy that is consistent with and must demonstrate evidence of following the plan.
 Determine whether the written cash management plan includes specific provisions to prevent situations where cash is left unattended or unsecured.
-Determine whether deposits are required when the moneys on hand amount to as much as two hundred fifty dollars (\$250.00).
+Determine whether deposits are required when the money on hand amounts to as much as one thousand five hundred dollars (\$1,500.00) but in any event, a deposit shall be made on the last business day of the month.
 Determine whether the plan/policy includes a provision to rotate cafeteria managers from their base school for a minimum period of time as a means of protecting the managers from undue speculation should theft occur.
 Determine if the plan/policy includes a provision to prevent the cafeteria manager from serving as the cashier on a routine basis.